I.Cl.S. - Council Members

 Return to top of page

-Mike Miller, Seed Exchange Administrator and Co-Ordinator, USA, Co-opted
+Mike Miller, Seed Exchange Administrator and Co-Ordinator, USA

-Mike MIller, USAMike Miller, USA, our Seed Exchange Administrator and Co-Ordinator, was co-opted to Council at the Zoom Council Meeting in August 2023, under the powers of the Council to co-opt up to two members independently of a Constitutional General Meeting.
+Mike Miller, USAMike Miller, USA, our USA Seed Exchange Administrator and Co-Ordinator, was co-opted to Council at the Zoom Council Meeting in August 2023, under the powers of the Council to co-opt up to two members independently of a Constitutional General Meeting.
+He was elected to the council at the C.G.M. in January 2025.

 Mike has recently retired and hopes to be able to spend more time working for the Society As well as running the Seed Exchange, Mike has been working on the new web site for the Society and has also taken over posting on the Society’s Instagram account.